 F-1 and J-1 Students Who Are Leaving UH

-If you do not plan to return to UH after this semester, please email ISSSO and let us know.
-The Student and Exchange Visitor Information System (SEVIS) requires us to report that you are leaving and to state the reason.
-An example might be that you are completing your degree, and returning to your home country
+If you do not plan to return to UH after this semester, please complete this form and email it to ISSSO.
+The Student and Exchange Visitor Information System (SEVIS) requires us to report that you are leaving.
+An example might be that you are completing your degree, and returning to your home country.

 If you are planning to go to another U.S. school or start a new program at another U.S. school, please email the SEVIS F-1 or J-1 Transfer-Out Form along with the approval of your admission to ISSSO before the official closing date of this semester.